hyeminss11/true-voice-gemma4/README.md

 **Codec simulation** — ASVspoof 2019 recordings are studio-quality, while real-world phone calls pass through codecs that compress audio to 8kHz.
 We applied codec simulation to all training data (16kHz → 8kHz → 16kHz), forcing the model to learn actual voice artifacts rather than audio quality differences.
 This is the single most impactful preprocessing decision in our pipeline.

-**On-the-fly DataCollator** — Loading 25,000+ audio files into RAM is not feasible on Colab A100.
+**On-the-fly DataCollator** — Loading 25,000+ audio files into RAM is not feasible on Colab.
 We store only file paths and labels in the dataset object and load audio per batch, keeping memory stable throughout training.

 **Dtype consistency** — Gemma 4 E4B operates in bfloat16.
 Input features must be explicitly cast to bfloat16 inside the DataCollator to prevent NaN propagation at the boundary with the audio tower's computation graph.